Qryptell/Qryptell-api-docs/docs/auth/getting-started.md

 If you encounter any issues or have questions, feel free to refer to the comprehensive Auth Service Documentation or reach out to our support team.

-Happy testing with LunarLoom Auth Service!
+Happy testing with Qryptell Auth Service!